openedx/edx-platform/openedx/features/offline_content/docs/001-mobile-offline-content-support.rst

 videos, and assessments.
 Therefore to provide the whole course experience in offline mode it's required to make all these types of content available offline.
-Of course it won't be feasible to recreate grading algorithms in mobile, so it's possible to save submission on the mobile app and execute synchronization of the user progres as not limited conectivity is back.
+Of course it won't be feasible to recreate grading algorithms in mobile, so it's possible to save submission on the mobile app and execute synchronization of the user progres as not limited connectivity is back.

 From the product perspective the following Figma designs and product requirements should be considered:

 * `Download and Delete (Figma)`_
 * `Downloads (Figma)`_